 If you want to experience this Bar-Hopping Tour of Kichijoji and Harmonica Yokocho, you can!
 Alejandro, the trilingual guide and local expert on all the best spots in Kichijoji, will make you feel at home with the locals on this four-hour bar-hopping journey, and is more than happy to interpret for those who don't speak Japanese.

 There's no better way to enjoy the bounty of Tokyo nightlife than by clinking glasses and shouting "Kampai!" with friendly locals and travelers alike.
-Stay sober with nonalcoholic options or drink to your heart's content—the first two rounds are included!
+Stay sober with nonalcoholic options or drink to your heart's content!